JasonJWilliamsNY/grfp2020/README.md

 \* This individual is a co-author of this letter

-Last updated 3:30 PM Eastern, Tuesday August 12, 2020.
+Last updated 3:30 PM Eastern, Wednesday August 12, 2020.

 **Diversity Word Cloud**